 Tomography | Radiology Medical Imaging | Britannica Tomography, radiologic technique for obtaining clear X-ray images of deep internal structures by focusing on a specific plane within the body Structures that are obscured by overlying organs and soft tissues that are insufficiently delineated on conventional X rays can thus be adequately

-CT Scan: What It Is, Types, Purpose, Procedure Results A CT (computed tomography) scan is an imaging test that helps healthcare providers detect diseases and injuries It uses a series of X-rays and a computer to create detailed images of your bones and soft tissues
+CT (Computed Tomography) Scan - Cleveland Clinic A CT (computed tomography) or CAT (computed axial tomography) scan is a type of imaging test that helps detect diseases and injuries It uses X-rays and a special computer to create detailed pictures of your bones, organs and soft tissues

 Tomography - an overview | ScienceDirect Topics Tomography generates three-dimensional reconstructions and is used in diverse areas of science and medicine, forming the basis of computed tomography (CT), magnetic resonance imaging (MRI), and positron emission tomography (PET)